 We and the VIEs have established strategic relationships with third-party business partners from a variety of industries.
 For example, we and the VIEs have established strategic business relationships with insurance companies that offer automotive insurance products during our and the VIEs' offline events, which we believe will enhance consumers' end-to-end shopping experience.
 We and the VIEs have also entered into strategic partnerships with Tmall Auto, the automotive arm of Alibaba Group's Tmall, through which we expect to further explore additional growth opportunities along China's automotive transaction value chain, and Beijing Easyhome Furnishing Chain Group Co., Ltd., a company that operates one of the largest home improvement supplies and furniture chains in China, through which we expect to jointly establish an innovative one-stop retail experience that combines home decoration products and automotive services to serve a broader range of consumers in China.
 Also, we and the VIEs operate some of our and the VIEs' auto shows in cooperation with one of the leading e-commerce platforms in China, which we believe will increase the influence of our and the VIEs' auto shows.
 We anticipate that we will continue to leverage our strategic relationships with existing third-party business partners and potentially establish new relationships with more partners in order to grow our and the VIEs' business, especially the NEV business.
-However, we and the VIEs' may have disagreements or disputes with such third-party business partners, or our and the VIEs' interests may not be aligned with theirs, which could cause disruptions to or terminations of such business collaboration and adversely affect our and the VIEs' reputation, results of operations, and financial condition.
+However, we and the VIEs' may have disagreements or disputes with such third-party business partners, or our and the VIEs' may have disagreements or disputes with such third-party business partners, or our and the VIEs' may have disagreements or disputes with such third-party business partners, or our and the VIEs' may have disagreements or disputes with such third-party business partners, or our and the VIEs' our and the VIEs' or operations, and financial condition.